dnsimple/dnsimple-support/content/articles/dnsimple-plans.markdown

 - Single sign-on with Okta or Google Workspace
 - Vanity Name Servers.
 - High-volume zones.
-- Discounted domain registration, transfer, and renewal fees.
+- Discounted domain registration, transfer, and renewal fees for high-volume TLDs.
-- DNS zone discounts.
+- DNS zone discounts available.
-- 100% SLA.
+- 100% SLA available.

 DNSimple's Enterprise plan provides organizations of any size full control of their DNS, domains, and SSL certificates across cloud providers and into on-premise systems.